mspencedm/Software-Dev-DnD/Sessions/Session 9/Session9.md

 ## Deal with the Dragon

 Players are going to make their deal with the dragon.
-Based on the deal I need to figure out how to interpret it in a different manner t oscrew the players hehehhe because of course that's what you do
+Based on the deal I need to figure out how to interpret it in a different manner to screw the players hehehhe because of course that's what you do

-## Portal to Waterdeep

-As promised, the players are going to go to Waterdeep.
-This will transition my D&D Campaign and really open it up to a lot of different places which will be a pretty cool thing to be able to do.

 ## Red Dragon's Challenge